omkar-shelke25/ckad-killercoda/delta-ray-cj/step1.md

 The CronJob should run every **`45` minutes** and must retain the last **`33` successful jobs** and **`19` failed jobs** in its history.

-Each job created by this CronJob should automatically terminate if it runs longer than **`30 `seconds**.
+Each job created by this CronJob should automatically terminate if it runs longer than **`50`seconds**.

 And the pod inside the job should have its restart policy set to **`Never`**.